 What university services can I use while I am interrupting or re-sitting out of attendance?

-The Queen Mary University of London regulations state that if you are not enrolled or registered (and this normally includes people who have interrupted their studies, or who are re-sitting out of attendance) you may not use most Queen Mary University of London facilities.
+The Queen Mary University of London regulations state that if you are not enrolled or registered (and this normally includes people who have interrupted their studies, or who are re-sitting out of attendance) you may not use most Queen Mary facilities.
 The exception to this is if your academic school agrees to make a request for you to have use of a facility which they feel you specifically need.
-If you feel that there are strong reasons why your studies are being adversely affected because you don’t have access to a certain Queen Mary University of London facility during your interruption or re-sit out of attendance, contact your academic school to discuss this.
+If you feel that there are strong reasons why your studies are being adversely affected because you don’t have access to a certain Queen Mary facility during your interruption or re-sit out of attendance, contact your academic school to discuss this.
 There is more information on the Queen Mary University of London Registry webpages.

 Academic school or institute

 You might only have limited contact, if any, with academic staff during a period of interruption or re-sitting out of attendance.
 Check with your academic school or institute whether you can contact your personal adviser, tutor or Student Support Officer if you need help planning your revision or for feedback about what caused you to fail last time.

 Your library access may be stopped if you are interrupting or re-sitting out of attendance.

 Your access to IT Services will normally remain the same while you are interrupting or re-sitting out of attendance.
 However, if you do not use your email account for a long time, you may be sent an email asking if you want to keep the account open.
 If you do not respond to this email, and you are not enrolled, your email account will be disabled.